MenkeTechnologies/zpwr/README.md

 ## Install Destination

-Most zpwr custom configs will be installed to .zpwr.
-Exceptions are ~/.zshrc, ~/.vimrc, ~/.tmux.conf, ~/grc.zsh.
+Most zpwr custom configs will be installed to ~/.zpwr.
+This is the ZPWR_HIDDEN_DIR environment var.
+Exceptions are ~/.zshrc, ~/.vimrc, ~/.tmux.conf, ~/grc.zsh which are installed to home dir.
 Your old configs for these files will be found in ~/.zpwr/username.rc.bak.date after install.
 Exact directory name is generated as shown.
 ```sh
 backupdir="$ZPWR_HIDDEN_DIR/$USER.rc.bak.$(date +'%m.%d.%Y')"